TypeErrorEngine2022/Note_Backend/README.md

 # Note Backend
 Built with NestJS, TypeORM, Postgress
-Support HTTPS (self-signed ssl)
+Support HTTPS (self-signed ssl is not provided to github)
-Support JWT cookie-based authentication (more secure)
+Support JWT cookie-based authentication (set the secret in your .env file)

 ## Installation